Register your Information for Free Stone Samples Sent Express to You!

 • Follow the product instructions carefully, and practice your technique in an inconspicuous area first to ensure you achieve the desired results.

-3. Enhancing Shine and Luster
+3. Enhancing Shine and Lustre

 • When stone surfaces start to look dull, you can help restore their natural shine and lustre by using stone polishing powders or creams specifically designed for your type of stone.